dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/Setting-up-the-Cloudfront-collector.md

 ## Introduction

 The Cloudfront collector is the most common collector employed by SnowPlow uses.

-It has a number of advantages:
+#### How it works

+A tracking pixel (called `i`) is uploaded to Amazon Cloudfront CDN.
+The SnowPlow Tracker sends data to the collector by making a `GET` request for the pixel, and appending the data to be passed to the pixel query string.
+The Cloudfront Collector uses Cloudfront logging to record the request (including the query string) to S3.

+#### Advantages of the Cloudfront Collector:

 1. Simple and robust (no moving parts).
 All the collector does is faithfully log `GET` requests from trackers.
 Because logging is done using the standard Amazon Cloudfront logging, it is incredibly reliable.
 2. Scalable.
 The Cloudfront collector is powered by Amazon's cloud infrastructure: specifically its content delivery network, which is built to billions of requests per day.

 ## Setting up the Cloudfront collector: an overview

-The basic process for setting up the Cloudfront collector is reasonably straightforward:
+Setting up the Cloudfront Collector is a five stage process:

 1. [Setup a bucket on Amazon S3 for the 1x1 tracking pixel](#bucket1) `i`.
 This is the pixel that will be requested by every `GET` made by the SnowPlow tracker.
 2. [Upload the tracking pixel](#upload-pixel) to the bucket.